 When one scores, the other must support.

-The striker faces the deliveries bowled by the bowler and the non-striker stands at the bowling end.
-It is the tuning between the striker and non-striker that makes the partnership work.
+The striker faces the deliveries bowled by the bowler, and the non-striker stands at the bowling end.
+The tuning between the striker and non-striker makes the partnership work.

 In life, the husband and wife play the two ends of the partnership.
-It’s the emotions, trust, and unselfish nature of both partners that make the relationship work.
-Just like in cricket, when one plays at the striker’s end the other must always be ready to support.
+The emotions, trust, and unselfish nature of both partners make the relationship work.
+Like in cricket, when one plays at the striker’s end, the other must always be ready to support.
 And each should get a fair chance at both roles!

 13. Blocking the balls

-It is a defensive shot or the act of blocking the ball with the bat.
-When life throws you hard balls you need to block.
+It is a defensive shot or blocking the ball with the bat.
+When life throws you hard balls, you need to block.
 It’s not about scoring or winning but about surviving these balls.

 14. No ball says Never cross the line.